AgPipeline/template-rgb-plot/HOW_TO.md

 ### Generate the docker build command file <a name="generate" />
 It's time to generate the Dockerfile that's used to build Docker images.

+Docker images can be used as part of a workflow

 To assist in this effort we've provided a script named `generate.py` to produce a file containing the Docker commands needed.
 Running this script will not only produce a Docker command file, named `Dockerfile` but also two other files that can be used to install additional dependencies your algorithm needs.
 These two other files are named `requirements.txt` for additional Python modules and `packages.txt` for other dependencies.